MultimodalNeuroimagingLab/mnl_ccepAge/README.md

 # Acknowledgements
-The project is funded by the National Institute Of Mental Health of the National Institutes of Health under Award Number R01MH122258 to Dora Hermes (Mayo Clinic).
+The project is funded by the National Institute Of Mental Health of the National Institutes of Health under Award Number R01MH122258 to Dora Hermes (Mayo Clinic) and by the Dutch Epilepsy Foundation (NEF #17-07).

 # Contact